juancaorg/picture-in-picture/README.md

 For requesting the picture in picture, it uses the browser's [Picture-in-Picture API](https://developer.mozilla.org/en-US/docs/Web/API/Picture-in-Picture_API).

+**Note:** This app was tested successfully in Google Chrome Desktop and it seems that it only works there for now (20220520).

 ## Special Thanks

 Built with the help of [Zero To Mastery](https://zerotomastery.io/courses/javascript-projects/).